 - Offering the opportunity to engage the K-12 system, including Career and Technical Centers, by forecasting the region’s key industries and the demand occupations of the future and communicating this information to parents, students and educators.

 - Allowing for more strategic targeting of private and public funds toward investment to provide the highest possible return for the region.

-The economic characteristics of the four targeted industry clusters (excluding Energy) in Central Pennsylvania are described in the following documents.
+The economic characteristics of the region’s targeted industry clusters in Central Pennsylvania are described in the following documents.
 Data is displayed regionally and by county in the “Industry Cluster Profiles by County”.
-Please note, the information presented in these reports is being updated to reflect changes to the industry cluster definitions, as well as including the Energy industry cluster.

 - Industry Cluster Initiative Overview – defines the concept of industry clusters and how the CPWDC is using industry cluster data.

-- Industry Cluster Update (2009) - examines cluster statistics, top five employing industries, job volume by county, the five most common occupations in each cluster and their related annual wages and competitive industries by national location quotient.
+- Industry Cluster Sheets - examines cluster statistics, top five employing industries, job volume by county, the five most common occupations, and the most competitive industries.

 - Long-Term Industry Employment Projections Analysis (2004-2014) – examines how employment within certain industries is expected to change by 2014.